Libardo1/BioinformaticsPracticals/src/chapter1.rst

 Starting R
 ----------

-In your Statistics modules, you will have learnt to use the R statistics package
-(`www.r-project.org <http://www.r-project.org/>`_), a commonly used
-free Statistics software.
+In these bioinformatics practicals, you will learn to use the R statistics package (`www.r-project.org <http://www.r-project.org/>`_), a commonly used free Statistics software.
 R allows you to carry out statistical analyses in an interactive mode, as well as allowing simple